White Boxer Facts

 Also color can skip a generation and a Boxer may have the color of his or her grandmother or grandfather.
 In some cases, color can go back as far as 5 generations.

-Both of the parents must carry the genetic code white.
+Both parents must carry the genetic code white.
 In every way the puppy is the same as all of its siblings…with all the liveliness, traits, and spirit that make them Boxers.

 A white Boxer is not an albino.
 Albinos entirely lack pigment.
 Any dog breed will infrequently have an albino…although it is very rare.
 When a dog is an albino there is no colored pigmentation anywhere on the dog…They have pink eyes, and a complete lack of color anywhere on the body.